Skip to content

 Entry Requirements

 We offer Levels 1-3 in Equine Studies.
-Level 1 requires 2 GSCE’s at grade 2 or above in any subject, Level 2 requires 4 GCSEs at grade 3 or above and Level 3 requires 5 GCSEs at grade 4 or above.
-Both Level 2 and 3 must include English, Maths and Science.
+Level 1 requires 2 GSCEs at grade 2 or above in any subject, Level 2 requires 4 GCSEs at grade 3 or above, and Level 3 requires 5 GCSEs at grade 4 or above.
+Both Levels 2 and 3 must include English, Maths, and Science.

 Lessons